-Are you eager to move ahead with the global trends & have your website flashing conspicuously among the millions of other?
+Are you eager to move ahead with the global web application trends & have your website flashing conspicuously among the millions of other?
 I think everyone is struggling for increasing revenue, developing brand identity & ramping up the sales.
 Just take the first step & make the right selection of your future website basis, i.e. your future content management system.
 Tracing the run of website market, WordPress has already been in the foreground, however, TYPO3 is also taking respectful place currently.
+As a web application development company, we try to offer an optimal solution to our clients by choosing the CMS according to their requirements.

 Conferring Google Trends, here are the key characteristics of both the CMS: